fieldtrip/website/tutorial/source/sensitivity_maps.md

 OPM sensors are flexible in their placement and the FieldLine smart helmet allows each OPM sensor to slide inwards so that the bottom of the sensor touches the scalp.
 The FieldLine template sensor positions therefore need to be shifted inwards to match the real distance to the scalp and brain.
 To determine the amount by which to shift the sensors towards the scalp, we compute the distance of each sensor to the nearest point on the (high-resolution) scalp surface.
 Subsequently we shift the sensors inward along their orientation vectors.

 The FieldLine sensor has a 5 mm standoff distance: the center of the cell (where the laser is) is offset 5 mm from the base of the sensor housing.
-So the position where the measurement is done (and the leadfield is modelled) should be 5 mm from the scalp surface.
+So the position where the measurement is done (and the leadfield is modeled) should be 5 mm from the scalp surface.

     % estimate the distance to the scalp d = nan(144,1);